 10:45: Amelia works her sources

-Starting from an e-mail to Anchor Gene Patterson from a UT professor, 5PM Lead Reporter Amelia Graham has tracked down the principles in the service dog story.
+Starting from an e-mail to Anchor Gene Patterson from a UT professor, 5PM Lead Reporter Amelia Graham has tracked down the principals in the service dog story.
 She's on the phone trying to reach Tiffany Denyer, the operator of Wilderwood Service Dogs, a Maryville non-profit that trains service dogs for people with mental or psychiatric disabilities.
 Tiffany and another trainer were apparently told to take their service dogs and leave Foothills Mall.